 If you haven’t already jumped onto the Instant Pot bandwagon, you might be wondering if there’s really something to this or if it’s just a fad.
 Do you really need one?
 Should you buy one?
 Is it really faster?
 Will you really use it?
 These are great questions, and I’m super glad you’re asking them.

 Thinking through a purchase is kind of my “thing.”
 Honestly, I go overboard when researching a purchase, and I geek out sometimes on asking questions other people wouldn’t give a thought to.
-(Like which toilet paper is really the best for the money?) 🙂
+(Like the cost-per-serving of dry beans compared to canned beans.)

 But before we get to the part where I tell you how much I love my Instant Pot and why you should buy one, I want to address what it is not.